Rai 1

 Rai 1 ([ˈrai ˈuːno]) is an Italian free-to-air television channel owned and operated by state-owned public broadcaster RAI – Radiotelevisione italiana.
-It is the company's flagship television channel, and is known for broadcasting mainstream and generalist programming, usually aimed towards families, including TG1 news bulletins, prime time drama, cinema and entertainment, and major breaking news, sports and special events.
+It is the company's flagship television channel and is known for broadcasting mainstream and generalist programming, usually aimed towards families, including TG1 news bulletins, prime time drama, cinema and entertainment, and major breaking news, sports and special events.

 It was launched on 3 January 1954 as the first regular television service in Italy.
 It was the only one until 4 November 1961, when RAI launched a second channel.
 The channel was initially referred to as "Programma Nazionale".
 It received other names, such as "Rete 1" and "Raiuno" until it adopted its current name "Rai 1".
-It has the highest viewership in Italy, and regularly competes with Mediaset's Canale 5.
+It has the highest viewership in Italy and regularly competes with Mediaset's Canale 5.

-In the United Kingdom, it is available in free to air satellite broadcast from Hot Bird 13B.
+In Europe, it is available in free-to-air satellite broadcast from Hot Bird 13B.
+Since Sky Italia receives the signal directly from its satellite, the Rai channels are subject to content restrictions, as the same satellite signal is used to cover all of Europe.
+In September 2020, the Rai and Mediaset channels on Sky started airing commercials for Tivùsat during encrypted programming.

+History

-Early history
+Early years

+The first television channel receivable in Italy started its experimental broadcasts in 1934.
+After the interruption caused by the Second World War, it was reinstated in 1949 from Triennale di Milano and for its presentation, Corrado Mantoni was selected, already noted for his radio work and especially for the announcement of the end of the conflict.
+Its regular broadcasts started at 11am on Sunday, January 3, 1954.
+Initially, the channel had no official name, because it was directly identified as Rai TV, which was the name of the company.

 The first set of programming for Rai 1 was almost completely educational with no advertising, except for the popular Carosello.
 Early shows were meant to teach a common language to a country torn apart by World War II.
 Shows like Non è mai troppo tardi... were simply shot in a classroom setting and meant to help with reconstruction.
-While televisions were not widely available nor affordable, those who could spend the money on them became community leaders and often invited the neighborhood to visit.
+While televisions were not widely available nor affordable, those who could spend the money on them became community leaders and often invited the neighbourhood to visit.
 Bars and cafés turned from places where men would meet to argue or play cards into miniature cinemas where arguments over what show to watch would break out.
 Women and children were also more accepted inside the bars due to the lack of men post-war and their need to enter working society.
 Churches also bought televisions are a means of drawing people to spend time as part of those communities.

+The Sanremo Music Festival, until then broadcast exclusively on radio, began television broadcasts in 1955, and since 1956 (though for a few years seen on other networks of the corporation), it carried the Eurovision Song Contest, which was derived from Sanremo.